Lucas Cranach the Elder: Career

+Death and veneration

-He died at age 81 on October 16, 1553, at Weimar, where the house in which he lived still stands in the marketplace.
+He died at age 81 on 16 October 1553, at Weimar, where the house in which he lived still stands in the marketplace.
 He was buried in the Jacobsfriedhof in Weimar.

-Cranach had two sons, both artists: Hans Cranach, whose life is obscure and who died at Bologna in 1537; and Lucas Cranach the Younger, born in 1515, who died in 1586.
-He also had three daughters.
-One of them was Barbara Cranach, who died in 1569, married Christian Brück (Pontanus), and was an ancestor of Johann Wolfgang von Goethe.

-His granddaughter married Polykarp Leyser the Elder, thus making him an ancestor of the Polykarp Leyser family of theologians.

-Veneration

-The Lutheran Church remembers Cranach as a great Christian on April 6 along with Dürer, and possibly Matthias Grünewald or Burgkmair.
+The Lutheran Church remembers Cranach as a great Christian on 6 April along with Dürer, and possibly Grünewald or Burgkmair.

 Works and art

 The oldest extant picture by Cranach is the Rest of the Virgin during the Flight into Egypt, of 1504.
 The painting already shows remarkable skill and grace, and the pine forest in the background shows a painter familiar with the mountain scenery of Thuringia.
 There is more forest gloom in landscapes of a later time.

 Following the huge international success of Dürer's prints, other German artists, much more than Italian ones, devoted their talents to woodcuts and engravings.
 This accounts for the comparative unproductiveness as painters of Albrecht Dürer and Hans Holbein the Younger, and also may explain why Cranach was not especially skilled at handling colour, light, and shade.
 Constant attention to contour and to black and white, as an engraver, seems to have affected his sight; and he often outlined shapes in black rather than employing modelling and chiaroscuro.

 The largest proportion of Cranach's output is of portraits, and it is chiefly thanks to him that we know what the German Reformers and their princely adherents looked like.
 He painted not only Martin Luther himself but also Luther's wife, mother and father.
 He also depicted leading Catholics like Albert of Brandenburg, archbishop elector of Mainz, Anthony Granvelle and the Duke of Alva.

 A dozen likenesses of Frederick III and his brother John are dated 1532.
 It is characteristic of Cranach's prolific output, and a proof that he used a large workshop, that he received payment at Wittenberg in 1533 for "sixty pairs of portraits of the elector and his brother" on one day.
 Inevitably the quality of such works is variable.